5 Things You Can Do to Decrease Systemic Inflammation That Have Nothing to Do with Food

 Get Enough Sleep

 The Issue: You’ve heard it before: Get enough sleep.
-They’re not wrong!
 Sleep is foundational nourishment and restoration for your entire system, right down to the cellular and molecular level.
 Poor-quality sleep has been linked with many inflammation-related disorders, including cardiovascular disease, depression, and cancer.
-Working towards good “sleep health” is worth it.
+Working towards good sleep health is worth it.

 The Fix: Get into a virtuous sleep circle by making sure of two things: sleep quantity and sleep quality.
 Make sure you’re giving your body the opportunity for seven to nine hours of sleep a night.
 Then, tweak your environment.
 Smooth out intermittent night noise with a white noise machine.
 Try to sleep and wake at consistent times, since regular sleeping patterns heighten the chances of good-quality sleep.
 And build in a wind-down period each evening—refrain from daytime activities such as snacks, exercise, and exposure to the blue light of screens, all of which can lead to poorer sleep.
 Studies show that charging your digital devices outside the bedroom can improve sleep duration and quality.